Fast Track Grant Program FAQs

 When are applications open?

-Fast Track grants are available four times this year.
-For 2024, Fast Track grants will be open:
+Fast Track grants are available four times each year.
+In 2025, Fast Track grants will be open:

 All applications open at midnight on the first day of the application window, and close at 4pm MST on the last day.
 To be alerted when the schedule is announced, please sign up for our email newsletter.